 Types of Airspace

-First of all, the FAA has identified three types of airspace in the U.S. They are controlled, uncontrolled, and special use.
+First of all, the FAA has identified four types of airspace in the U.S. They are controlled, uncontrolled, special use, and other.
 Second, each category includes specific airspace use.
-For example, controlled airspace includes Class A, Class B, Class C, Class D, and Class E. Furthermore, uncontrolled airspace includes Class G. Lastly, special use airspace includes areas of concern, such as restricted or prohibited airspace.
+For example, controlled airspace includes Class A, Class B, Class C, Class D, and Class E. Furthermore, uncontrolled airspace includes Class G. Lastly, special use and other airspace include areas of concern, such as restricted or prohibited airspace.

 Not All Airspace is the Same

 Certainly, my world flight would have been unlikely without clearly designated airspace.
 Because of the efforts of the International Civil Aviation Organization (ICAO), flying internationally has become much safer.
-In 1941, the United Nations formed ICAO, and they established a standard, organized three-dimensional airspace system.
-This three-dimensional approach includes various rules and regulations.
+ICAO’s three-dimensional approach includes helpful rules and regulations.
 However, some nations chose a two-dimensional approach.

 For instance, China chose a two-dimensional approach.
 In China, each regional authority of the Civil Aviation Administration of China (CAAC) must approve civilian flights.
 Also, they must get approval by the military before issuing a flight permit.
 The three-dimensional approach is relevant to air traffic management.
 For instance, the United States, Europe, and many other nations use this.

 A country’s aviation authority or similar authority determines how it uses the ICAO dimensional approach and classifications.
 For instance, some countries modified airspace classifications.
 This was because they addressed security, safety, or air traffic services that existed before ICAO standardization.
 However, most nations chose a version of the ICAO classification, whether using a three-dimensional or two-dimensional approach.
 ICAO airspace classes are: Class A, Class B, Class C, Class D, Class E, Class F, and Class G.